 Activity #2: Analyzing Animated Shorts

 Students will watch two animated shorts to apply their newfound knowledge: “Life & Butterflies” and “Snowball.”
 As they watch each film, students will take notes on a summarizing T-chart, noting key details and the overall theme.
-After each film, they will answer questions on the T-chart to compare and contrast the storytelling techniques, characters, settings, and themes employed in each short.
+After each film, they will answer questions on the T-chart to compare and contrast the storytelling techniques, characters, settings, and themes from each short.
 This activity will encourage students to engage with the texts actively and develop their analytical skills.

 Video Lesson